 What Are Peak Moments in eCommerce?

-Why Peak Season Also Carries a High Risk
+Why High Season Also Carries a High Risk

 Your Customer Service and Marketing Infrastructure Is a Mine of Data

-Coming back to keeping records of your service, marketing, and sales interactions.
-Perhaps a database of common Q&As for your customer service agents to refer to, customer problems divided by type; standard data points like the length of call, and scores from post-interaction customer surveys.
-So far, this is pretty straightforward, but it’s possible to think about that data in a different way: as indicators for peak-season problems yet to come.
+Keep records of your service, marketing, and sales interactions.
+Perhaps a database of common Q&As for your customer service agents to refer to, customer problems divided by type, standard data points like the length of call times, and scores from post-interaction customer surveys.
+So far, so normal.
+But it’s possible to think about that data in a different way: as indicators for peak-season problems yet to come.

-Every service interaction – from the distribution of common queries, to the information requested by customers, to the channels they use to message you and the keywords that pop up time and time again – is rich with insights.
-And analysing them is the perfect prep for your busiest season ahead … if you start now.
+Every service interaction – from the distribution of common queries to the information requested by customers to the channels they use to message you and the keywords that pop up repeatedly – is rich with insights.
+And analysing them is the perfect preparation for your busiest season ahead.